guxi11/markable/CONTRIBUTING.md

 # Contributing to Markable

-Firstly, thanks for your interest in contributing!
-I hope that this will be a pleasant first experience for you, and that you will return to continue contributing.
+First of all, thanks for your interest in contributing!

 ## How to contribute?